Tuttle Orchards

 • Tuttle Orchards is closed Sundays, so plan your weekend visit for Saturday!

-• Bring wipes for hands.
-Although there were restrooms in the area, this is a farm, so there’s not a lot of stalls or hand sanitizing stations.
+• Bring wipes for your hands.
+Although there were restrooms in the area, this is a farm, so there are not a lot of stalls or hand sanitizing stations.

 • Strollers and wagons are permitted.
 There are areas to park them for the tractor ride and also lots of open space in the play area to store them without worrying if they are in the way of others.